 French fries.
-We have an on again off again relationship.
+We have an on-again off-again relationship.

-Meaning, I stuff my face with them once a month, then swear off them until we meet again next month.
+Meaning I stuff my face with them once a month then swear them off until we meet again next month.

 Thankfully, however, I’ve recently mastered the art of making fries at home super crispy style sans frying.
 Score!
 Now the two of us can see each other much more often – thank goodness.

-I’ve made french fries before that required soaking in warm water before baking.
+I’ve made baked french fries before that required soaking in warm water before baking.
 Too much time and effort I say!
 These guys go straight into the oven at a high temp for ultimate crispiness.

 It’s the matchstick shape and high temperature that helps them cook faster and get that golden brown crisp.
 I’m all for a good wedge-cut fry, but for that ultimate crispy texture, matchstick is where it’s at.

-For another wave of flavor I sauteed some minced garlic in olive oil to toss with the fries fresh out of the oven.
+For another wave of flavor I sautéed some minced garlic in olive oil to toss with the fries fresh out of the oven.
 This is an optional step but certainly one that adds more zest and depth of flavor.

 All that’s left is to dip in some Whiskey BBQ Ketchup and go to town.
 Oh mama.

-I’m OBSESSED with these fries.
+I’m OBSESSED with these baked french fries.
 They’re

 Tender on the inside